 What SEC Disclosure Is Required By Section 17(b) For Investor Relations Firms?

 Section 17(b) disclosure is not sufficient to satisfy disclosure obligations under all circumstances.
+Investor relations firms must also be aware of the requirements of the CAN-SPAM Act and SEC prohibitions against stock scalping activity.
 For example, a 17(b) disclaimer will not protect a promoter who is engaged in scalping activity, spam or one who secretly sends investor relations materials to different groups of recipients at varying times.
 Investor relations firm should exercise extreme caution if being paid from the proceeds of any third party sales of the securities subject to the promotion and should disclose this fact in promotional materials.
 The anti-fraud provisions of the federal securities laws require that investors be on an even playing field when promotional materials are provided to them.
 This requires that promoters use fact-specific disclosures for each campaign.
 A boilerplate disclaimer is simply not sufficient to provide investors with the fact-specific disclosures required.

 As a courtesy to all the market participants who follow our blog, we offer a sample of an investor relations disclaimer covering a range of activities.
 It should serve only as a starting point for drafting the fact-specific disclosures required under the securities laws.